tykisgod/Data-Viz-Proj/README.md

 ### FIRST VISUALIZATION PART
 - Geojson mentioned above is used along with D3 to draw the map.
-- The accumulated number of satellites of countries and launch sites each year is used to draw the choropleth and symbol proportional map.
+- The accumulated number of satellites of countries and launch sites each year are used to draw the choropleth and symbol proportional map.
 - A slider is developed to let user adjust time.
+- Detailed number and name can be shown with mouse over corresponding area.

 ### SECOND VISUALIZATION PART
 - A dot map of satellite distribution.
-- Every satellite is projected on their orbits as a circle using perigee as "r" and a random number between 0 to $\pi$ to decide "cx" and "cy" on the page.
-Zoom-in and out function is developed with different scale and animation between each state is smooth.
-Each satellite can be colored by country/purpose/user based on user choice.
-Meanwhile a stacked bar chart with mouse-over tooltip is developed showing detailed information
+- Every satellite is projected on their orbits as a circle using perigee as "r" and a random number between 0 to pi to decide "cx" and "cy" on the page.
+- Zoom-in and out "Choose Orbit" function is developed with different scale and animation between each state is smooth.
+- Each satellite can be colored by country/purpose/user based on user choice.
+- Meanwhile a stacked bar chart with mouse-over tooltip is developed showing detailed information

 ### THIRD VISUALIZATION PART
+- The third part includes interactive charts using D3 layouts.
+- D3 pie chart is developed with buttons to jump to different views.
+- Selected line can be highlighted when mouse over.
+- Tooltips are developed to help users get more information.
+### STYLE
--
+- Responsive via Bootstrap
+- Consistent color scheme via well designed D3 color scheme
+- Smooth animated transitions via D3 transition function

 ## DEPLOYMENT
 - Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.